MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-troubleshooting.md

 If you get a fatal linker error which states that 'vccorlib.lib' cannot be opened, make sure that your Visual Studio Workload includes the Spectre mitigated libraries.
 See https://aka.ms/Ofhn4c for more information.

+## Speech

+The Holographic Remoting Player supports a diagnostics overlay which can be enabled by saying ```Enable Diagnostics``` and disabled by saying ```Disable Diagnostics```.
+If you have trouble with these voice commands you can also launch the Holographic Remoting player via a web browser using ```ms-holographic-remoting:?stats``` as an URL.

 ## Limitations

 The following APIs are currently **not** supported when using Holographic Remoting for HoloLens 2 and will raises an ```ERROR_NOT_SUPPORTED``` error unless otherwise stated: